lexibank/tlopo/out/vol3/chapter12.md

 The growing period of a coconut palm from the germination of a nut to the production of new coconuts is 4--10 years.
 Generally, no use is made of the palm during its growing period, but once the palm is productive, its various parts, like the coconut itself, have a large variety of uses.
 Understanding the parts of the palm entails understanding how its fronds grow (see Figure 12.2):

 > The crown of the palm is made up of 20--35 fronds, depending on how favourable the growing environment is.
-The fronds emerging in sequence from the central bud of the palm conform to a set geometrical pattern of angular separation around the circumfer- ence of the palm trunk … .
+The fronds emerging in sequence from the central bud of the palm conform to a set geometrical pattern of angular separation around the circumference of the palm trunk … .
 If frond 1 ina series is given the azimuth angle of zero degrees, frond 2 will be located at plus or minus 140 degrees, frond 3 at 280 degrees, frond 4 past the starting angle at 60 degrees on the second circuit … (M. [Foale 2003](../references.md#source-Foale2003): 48).

 A new frond is supported at its base by a netlike brown fibrous epidermis so thick, tough and regular that it looks almost machine-made.
 It protects the tender growing area from physical injury, supporting the new leaf until it is mature, after which it drops to the ground and is collected for a number of uses.
 [Arber](../references.md#source-Arber1922) ([1922](../references.md#source-Arber1922)) labelled it the 'coiffe' or 'pellicule'[^20] -but these terms have not caught on and it is often omitted from western descriptions of the coconut palm-yet its POc names are among the most easily reconstructed terms for a part of the coconut palm.
 We will call this material 'frond netting' in order to distinguish it clearly from the better known source of fibre, the coir of the coconut husk (§4.4).

 A new flower bunch (inflorescence), from which coconuts eventually emerge, appears at the base of the frond that has reached the 1Oth to 12th position down from the youngest emerging frond.
-The flower bunch is encased in a spear-like sheath (the spathe) which pro- trudes as much as a metre from the inner side of the base of its accompanying frond.
+The flower bunch is encased in a spear-like sheath (the spathe) which protrudes as much as a metre from the inner side of the base of its accompanying frond.
 The tough skin of the spathe splits and shrinks back somewhat, exposing the inflorescence (M. [Foale 2003](../references.md#source-Foale2003): 47).21 The multi-branch flower stalk (spadix) becomes the stalk of a new bunch of coconuts.

 Table 4.1 of Chapter 4 shows part of the coconut terminology ofTikopia, which is typical of Oceanic languages in its coverage.
 The parts of the coconut palm that are typically named are:

-- • the frond and its parts (§5 .1)
-- • frond netting (§5.2)
-- • the spathe and the infloresence (§5.3)
+- the frond and its parts (§5 .1) - frond netting (§5.2) - the spathe and the infloresence (§5.3)

 Coconuts     3 79